 Lettuce seed saving is easy but we have to work around stalks that get 3 1/2 to 4 feet tall.
 Lettuce in the spring garden is seldom “in the way”, but by the time it stalks and starts flowering it can be a bother and in the way of later crops.

 Nonetheless – if you want to save seed you have to deal with it.
 And it’s definitely worth it to get good quality seed.

 Watching the lettuce as it stalked, I took out plants that seemed stunted and not as robust as others of the same variety.
 You want to save seed from the very best looking plants.

 It’s also important to either mark or position the varieties in such a manner that you’ll know what seed you’re saving when it finally produces seed.
 For example – I’ve found green romaines hard to tell apart once they’re in flower.
 Also one of my favorites, Forellenschluss Romaine, which is speckled when young can look very different by the time it stalks to 3 1/2 feet.

 There was a time that I would have only saved seed from one plant of one variety.
 Now I save seed from several plants of the same variety.

 I read something a while back that made perfect sense to me: The writer said that saving seed from at least 4 to 6 plants of one variety (with any plant) captures or allows for the diversity that exists even within a variety.

 White Puffs – Time to harvest

-The lettuce plant will grow tall and then start to flower.
-The flowers are yellow and once the seed pod under them matures little white puffs appear on top.
-(The white puff looks like miniature dandelion puff.)
-This takes place over a long period of time and do you can have flowers and ripe seed on the same plant.
+Lettuce plants grow tall and then start to flower.
+Flowers are yellow and once the seed pod under them matures little white puffs appear on top.
+(White puffs looks like miniature dandelion puffs.)
+This takes place over a long period of time and you can have flowers and ripe seed on the same plant.